Types of Fixed Deposits in India 2023: Choose the Right FD For You

 What is the difference between RD and FD?

-Under RDs, you deposit a fixed amount of money at regular intervals throughout the deposit tenure.
-However, under FDs, you deposit a lump sum amount of money once when you open the account.
+Under RDs, you deposit a fixed amount regularly throughout the deposit tenure.
+However, you deposit a lump sum under FDs once you open the account.